reshalfahsi/reshalfahsi.github.io/software.md

 The qualitative results of the image enhanchement method (comparing the original, the ground-truth, the PIL autocontrast, and the prediction).
 </div>

-Low-light image enhancement aims to raise the caliber of pictures taken in dim lighting, resulting in a brighter, clearer, and more visually appealing image without adding too much noise or distortion.
+Low-light image enhancement aims to raise the quality of pictures taken in dim lighting, resulting in a brighter, clearer, and more visually appealing image without adding too much noise or distortion.
 One of the state-of-the-art methods for this computer vision task is Zero-DCE.
 This method uses just a low-light image without any image reference to learn how to produce an image with higher brightness.
 There are four loss functions crafted specifically for this zero-reference low-light image enhancement method, i.e., color constancy loss, exposure loss, illumination smoothness loss, and spatial consistency loss.
 This project's source code is hosted on [Github](https://github.com/reshalfahsi/zero-reference-low-light-image-enhanchement).

 ### Anchor-Free Object Detection